 Environmental Assessments

 This section addresses assessments that shall be completed and documented prior to the first seasonal planting, within one week prior to harvesting and during harvest operations.
-These environmental assessments are intended to identify any issues related to the produce field, adjacent land uses, and/or animal hazards that may present a risk to the production block or crop (see Tables 6 and 7).
+These environmental assessments are intended to identify any issues related to the produce field, adjacent and nearby land uses, and/or animal hazards that may present a risk to the production block or crop (see Tables 6 and 7).

 The Best Practices Are:

 Prior to the first seasonal planting and within one week prior to harvest, perform and document an environmental risk assessment of the production field and surrounding area.
-Focus these assessments on evaluating the production field for possible animal hazards or other sources of human pathogens of concern, assessing adjacent land uses for possible sources that might contaminate the production field, and evaluating nearby water sources for the potential of past or present flooding.
+Focus these assessments on evaluating the production field for possible animal hazards or other sources of human pathogens of concern, assessing adjacent and nearby land uses for possible sources that might contaminate the production field, and evaluating nearby water sources for the potential of past or present flooding.

 Assessment of Produce Field